 Oct.
 8, Valeria Federici (Second-year doctoral student in Italian Studies) "The Delivery of Mussolini's Rings in Rhode Island: a Collaboration between Catholic Priests and Italian Fascist Officials."

 Oct.
-22, Ilaria Porciani (Professor of History, University of Bologna), "Memories, Traumas, Representations.
+22, Ilaria Porciani (Professor of History, University of Bologna, Fellow of the Italian Academy at Columbia University), "Memories, Traumas, Representations.
 Museums and the experience of forced migrations in Istria."

 Nov.
 5, Michela Ronzani (Ph.
 D. candidate in Italian Studies), "Renegotiating opera's status in fin de siècle Italy between popularization and elitism."